3dcitydb/3dcitydb-docs/source/impexp/db-connection-operations.rst

 corresponding option from the context menu.

 The calculation of the bounding box can be restricted to a specific city object type such as Building or WaterBody [1].
-Like the generation of a database report, the user can request the bounding box for city objects living in a specific *workspace* at a given *timestamp* if the database is version-enabled (Oracle only).
+Similar to the generation of a database report, the user can request the bounding box for city objects living in a specific *workspace* at a given *timestamp* if the database is version-enabled (Oracle only).
 The coordinate values can optionally